angr/patcherex/README.md

 A patch is a single modification to a binary.

 Different types of patches exist, for instance:
-* **AddEntryPointPatch**: add some code that it is going to be executed before the original entry point of the binary.
+* **InsertCodePatch**: add some code that is going to be executed before an instruction at a specific address
-* **InsertCodePatch**: add some code that it is going to be executed before an instruction at a specific address
+* **AddEntryPointPatch**: add some code that is going to be executed before the original entry point of the binary.
 * **AddCodePatch**: add some code that other patches can use.
 * **AddRWData**: add some RW data that other patches can use.

 See [patcherex/patches.py](patcherex/patches.py) for the full list of available patches.

-Every patch has a name and it is possible to refer from a patch to another patch.
+Every patch has a name and it is possible to refer from a patch to another patch using its name.

 ### backends
-A backend is the compoenent responsible to "injects" a list of patches in an existing binary and produces a new binary.
+A backend is the component responsible to "inject" a list of patches in an existing binary and produce a new binary.

 There are two backends:
 * **DetourBackend**: it adds patches by inserting jumps inside the original code.
-* **ReassemblerBacked**: it adds code by disassembling and then reassembling the origianl code.
+* **ReassemblerBacked**: it adds code by disassembling and then reassembling the original binary.

-The DetourBackend generates bigger and slower binaries (and in some rare cases it cannot insert some patches), however it is slighlty more reliable than the ReassemblerBackend (i.e., it breaks slightly less binaries).
+The DetourBackend generates bigger and slower binaries (and in some rare cases it cannot insert some patches), however it is slightly more reliable than the ReassemblerBackend (i.e., it breaks slightly less binaries).

-### techiniques
+### techniques
-A techiniques is a component analyzing a binary and returnin a list of patches.
+A techniques is a component analyzing a binary and returning a list of patches.

 For instance:
 * **StackRetEncryption**: it encrypts the return pointers of "unsafe" functions.
-* **Backdoor**: it adds the backdoor to a binary.
+* **Backdoor**: it adds a backdoor to a binary.
 * **...**

 ## Examples